MicrosoftDocs/sql-docs/docs/ssms/tutorials/ssms-configuration.md

     ![Change startup options](media/ssms-configuration/startup.png)

 ### Reset settings to the default
-- All of these settings can be exported and imported from the menu.
+- You can export and import all these settings from the menu.
 To import or export settings, or to restore default settings, select **Tools** > **Import and Export Settings**

     ![Import and export settings](media/ssms-configuration/settings.png)